Chaiwat05128/FE25F1/README.md

 <p align="center">
  <img width="400" height="400" alt="LEGO Differential gear" src="https://i.ebayimg.com/images/g/eFEAAOSwqidiC8im/s-l1200.jpg"/>

+A differential gear (commonly called a differential) is a special gear system used in vehicles to allow the drive wheels to rotate at different speeds while still being powered by the same engine or motor.
+When combined with the Ackermann steering mechanism, it enables smoother and more efficient movement for our robot.

+You might wonder, “Why LEGO?”
+The reason is that our school has limited facilities, which prevents us from manufacturing our own components.
+As a result, we rely on pre-manufactured LEGO parts.
+According to the regulations, teams are not allowed to use a pre-built chassis, but standard parts are permitted.

+Using LEGO parts not only ensures that the differential gear works reliably, but also allows us to easily obtain multiple identical spare parts when needed.

 ---

 #### **LEGO 8pc Technic Wheel and Tire Set** (Mindstorms NXT/EV3 Tyre)**